 Just because an insurance adjuster calls and talks does not mean you have to talk.
 Do not get into a discussion, no matter how tempted you may be to do so.
 Use the occasion to listen and when its over say: "I will think about it and get back to you."
 You should always contact an Arizona bad faith lawyers who is experienced in negotiating settlements with insurance companies to evaluate your case prior to any communication with the insurance company.

 In all automobile accident cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
-If you or a loved one is a victim of an automobile accident, call Breyer Law Offices, P.C. or CLICK HERE to submit a Simple Case Form.
+If you or a loved one is a victim of an automobile accident, call The Husband & Wife Law Team or CLICK HERE to submit a Simple Case Form.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don't delay!
 You may have a valid claim and be entitled to compensation for your injuries.